 The Pros and Cons of Vinyl Plank Flooring

-Vinyl plank flooring is one of the most popular flooring choices for busy households, offices, cafes and more.
+Vinyl plank flooring is one of the most popular flooring choices for busy households, offices, cafes and commercial applications.
 There are many pros to vinyl flooring, one being it is 100% waterproof, but there are also a few cons you may want to consider depending on your needs.